thenewwazoo/nucleo-l031k6-bsp/README.md

 let input_line = pins.d12.into_input::<PullDown>();
 ```

-It then enters a loop with a simple conditional check.
-If the D12 pin is set to `HIGH`, then D13 is set to `HIGH`, and vice versa.
+It then enters a loop with a few simple conditional check.
+If the D12 pin is set to `HIGH`, then the D13 (LED) pin state toggles at a frequency of 5hz.
+If D12 is set to LOW, then nothing will happen.

 To test the example code, flash a board using the setup instructions above, and short the D12 and 3.3v pins on your ST NUCLEO-L031K6.